-If you have at least three of these five risk factors, your doctor may diagnose metabolic syndrome.
-In general, you’re twice as likely to develop heart disease and five times as likely to develop diabetes if you have metabolic syndrome.
-The good news is that it's possible to prevent or delay metabolic syndrome by losing weight, exercising, quitting smoking and improving your eating habits.
+If you have at least three of these five risk factors, your health care provider may diagnose metabolic syndrome.
+The good news is that it's possible to prevent or delay metabolic syndrome by making lifestyle changes.

 Can I prevent metabolic syndrome?

 You can help prevent metabolic syndrome by taking the following steps:

 Making nutritious food choices can help lower your risk of developing metabolic syndrome.
 Here are some tips:

 Eat a variety of healthy foods each day by following Canada’s Food Guide.

 Get plenty of fibre by eating vegetables and fruits and choosing whole grains.

 Choose plant-based sources of protein, such beans and legumes, tofu, nuts and seeds, more often.
 Plant-based proteins can provide more fibre and less saturated fat than other types of protein foods.